Prime Interest Rate in Canada

 2009 – 2017: The Great Financial Crisis

-The financial crisis of 2009 saw the BoC overnight rate fall below 1%, reaching a record low of 0.5%.
-A fall in oil prices in 2014 also contributed to the recession in Canada, which affected rates which were recovering at 1.25%.
+The financial crisis 2009 saw the BoC overnight rate fall below 1%, reaching a record low of 0.5%.
+A fall in oil prices in 2014 also contributed to the recession in Canada, which affected rates that recovered by 1.25%.
 They then fell back to 0.75% in 2015.

 2018-2022: COVID